timelessco/js-bottomsheet/README.md

 ```

 ### destroy
-Can be used to destroy the event listeners on the triggers when it's no longer needed.
+Can be used to remove the event listeners on the triggers when it's no longer needed.

 eg:
 ```